surifirstpin/biplus_documentation/docs/README.md

-Dashboards can be created using drag and drop on mobile device or desktop Automatic recommendation of the best visualizations for particular data Templates and styles let you format reports instantly On-demand menus for access to full capabilities over a clean workspace Single interface to create ad hoc or pixel perfect reports, frees up IT
+Dashboards can be created using drag and drop on mobile device or desktop Automatic recommendation of the best visualizations for particular data Templates and styles let you format reports instantly On-demand menus for access to full capabilities over a clean workspace

 # dialects